Lavender-Perry/muino/readme.md

 You should use resistors on the LEDs & button like always. \
-If you did not connect everything to match compile_settings.h, you should edit compile_settings.h to match how you connected everything. \
+If you did not connect everything to match compile_settings.h, you should edit compile_settings.h to match how you connected everything.

-If you have questions, ask in issue #1.
+If you have questions, please ask in issue #1.

 ## Uploading the code
 First, make sure [the LiquidCrystal_I2C library](https://www.arduino.cc/reference/en/libraries/liquidcrystal-i2c/) is installed. \